-In addition to incorrect use, certain drugs can reduce the efficacy of the ring.
+Certain drugs can also reduce the effectiveness of the vaginal ring.
 These include:

 - St. John’s wort

-If you use any of these drugs, or misuse the ring, it is a good idea to use a backup form of contraception.
+If you use any of these drugs, it’s a good idea to use a backup form of birth control.

 - deep vein thrombosis